harvester/docs/docs/networking/best-practice.md

 :::note

-Except for the static routes above, you can also use dynamic routing protocols such as RIP, BGP, OSPF, and ISIS according to your network planning and requirements.
+Except for the static routes above, you can use dynamic routing protocols such as RIP, BGP, OSPF, and ISIS according to your network planning and requirements.

 :::